Quick Answer (2026 rates)

 Industry analysts consistently point to nearshore call center outsourcing as the strongest value proposition for US companies.
 You get native English speakers, real-time overlap with US business hours, cultural familiarity with American consumers, and typical savings of $13 to $27 per agent hour compared to onshore providers.

 The Caribbean nearshore market is particularly competitive.
-Countries like Jamaica, Trinidad and Tobago, and Guyana produce agents with neutral accents, strong English fluency, and deep familiarity with US brands, often at rates that undercut even Latin American competitors like Colombia and Mexico by 10 to 15%.
+Countries like Jamaica, Trinidad and Tobago, Saint Lucia, and Belize produce agents with neutral accents, strong English fluency, and deep familiarity with US brands, often at rates that undercut even Latin American competitors like Colombia and Mexico by 10 to 15%.
 The region's growing pool of remote call center professionals in the Caribbean continues to drive competitive pricing while maintaining high quality standards.
+Buyers ready to outsource their call center to a nearshore Caribbean team can see CFG's full delivery model, pricing tiers, and onboarding timeline on the dedicated service page.
+For programs requiring Spanish or English-Spanish bilingual coverage, see our Spanish-language call center pricing breakdown, where Colombia bilingual lands at $12 to $18 per hour and tier-2 LatAm at $9 to $15.

 Offshore Call Centers ($6 to $14/hour)